 Now, consider this: would you do business with a company that got just 3.8 stars out of 5?
 Would you take your car to a repair shop that got those reviews?
 What about a pediatrician for your child?
 How about your retirement fund?

 Clearly, some problems exist.
-But first, since Great Lakes was the highest-rated loan servicer, let’s take a look at what people really liked about them from the survey.
+Since Great Lakes was the highest-rated loan servicer, let’s look at what people really liked about them from the survey.

-One of the most common things we heard in the comments from our survey was that people really liked using Great Lakes’ website.
-This is really helpful for things like being able to change Great Lakes payment dates and finding Great Lakes student loans information and resources for borrowers.
+One of the most common comments from our survey was that people really liked using Great Lakes’ website.
+This is really helpful for things like being able to change dates for student loan payments and finding Great Lakes student loans information and resources for borrowers.

 Their website provides a lot of educational information about student loans so that borrowers are well educated on the topics and various methods of repayment.” — Anonymous